oracle/oci-python-sdk/Internal-README.rst

     --version 0.0.40 \
     --spec-generation-type PREVIEW \
     --non-regional-client \
-    --regional-sub-service-overrides kms_provisioning
+    --regional-sub-service-overrides kms_provisioning \
+    --github-whitelist-location {PATH to github.whitelist}
+    --pom-location {PATH TO pom.xml}

-The script can be run as ``python scripts/add_or_update_spec.py --help`` to see a description of each option.
+The script can be run as ``python python_sdk_add_or_update_spec.py --help`` to see a description of each option.

 After you've added the service, you can run the code generator using the steps from the "Running the Code Generator" section of this readme.